Complete quantum-inspired framework for computational fluid dynamics: Introduction

-We run numerical simulations with diverse geometries.
-First, for the paradigmatic flow around a cylinder, we successfully reproduce the well-known K\'arm\'an vortex street~\cite{kvs_2004}.
-Additionally, we observe reasonably good agreement in the length and frequency of the vortices with available experimental data.
-Second, for flows around a square cylinder, we validate our solutions against those of the \texttt{Ansys Fluent} commercial solver, at different times and for Reynolds numbers up to Re$=2230$, observing good qualitative agreement.
-Finally, we venture into more complex geometries: a collection of squares and even a real-life airfoil from the NACA data set.
-For the squares, we simulate long-time evolutions until vortices emerge.
-The agreement between the visual patterns observed with those of the commercial solver is remarkable.
-To our knowledge, this is the first MPS algorithm for fluid simulations validated to such extents.
-For the airfoil, we showcase the versatility of the MPS solution oracle.
-For instance, with a 19-bit MPS, we use pixel sampling to randomly explore the regions of highest vorticity around the wing, without evaluating a single component of the $2^{19}$-dimensional vorticity vector field.
+We validate the framework by reproducing text-book regimes of flows around a cylinder and by comparing our solutions for flows around a square, and even a collection of squares, with those of the popular commercial solver \texttt{Ansys Fluent}.
+We observe a remarkable agreement with the latter.
+To our knowledge, this is the first MPS algorithm for differential-equation systems validated to such extents.
+Finally, we venture into flows around a real-life airfoil from the NACA data set.
+MPSs of 18800 parameters are enough for an accurate simulation with a mesh of $2^{19}=524288$ pixels, an impressive 27.9X compression.
+Among others, we use pixel sampling to randomly explore the regions of highest vorticity around the wing, without evaluating a single component of the $2^{19}$-dimensional vorticity vector field itself.
 These tools may be relevant for aero- and hydro-dynamic design optimizations.